Estimated reading time: 4 minutes

 - Monitor metrics including manager engagement

 We think the guidance gives all schemes somewhere to start and a structure to begin taking action, which is no easy task.
-And the focus on governance, risk and strategy is helpful as schemes need to be doing this anyway.
+And the focus on scheme governance, risk and strategy is helpful as schemes need to be doing this anyway.

-There is still so much more to be done in this space, so we need to keep collaborating across the industry to keep improving sustainability and governance of UK pension schemes.
+There is still so much more to be done in this space, so we need to keep collaborating across the industry to keep improving sustainability and good governance of UK pension schemes.